ZXBK/Input-file-for-OrthoVenn2/README.md

 ```
 - OutPutFile will be in /Example_file/
 - Using "ClusterVenn" funciton on [OrthoVenn2](https://orthovenn2.bioinfotoolkits.net/cluster-venn) and upload OutPutFile
-- "Raw Name" and "New Name" column is mainly for demand from OrthoVenn2 format
+- "Raw Name" is the protein name(start with ">") from faa
+- "New Name" will be the name show on OrthoVenn2 result